desuk/desuk.github.io/content/join.md

 There are various ways in which you can support DESUK, in addition to being a Member.

-We have opportunities available for sponsorship of DESUK's Events, our Newsletter Blue Light, a chart in our Music Library, or perhaps you would like to make a donation.
+We have opportunities available for sponsorship of DESUK's events, our newsletter Blue Light, a chart in our Music Library, or perhaps you would like to make a donation.

 You may donate to the Society by credit or debit card, or through your PayPal account.
 Select your choice, and then click to review your selections.